Skip to main content

 --header 'Authorization: Bearer <PERSONAL_ACCESS_TOKEN>'

-Once created, please copy/download the token and save it in a secure location.
-The token will not be shown again.
+Copy and save the GatewayToken from the response in a secure location.
+It will not be shown again.

 3